-Comfort Systems USA (NYSE:FIX) has had a great run on the share market with its stock up by a significant 9.4% over the last month.
-Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
-In this article, we decided to focus on Comfort Systems USA's ROE.
+Comfort Systems USA (NYSE:FIX) has had a great run on the share market with its stock up by a significant 21% over the last three months.
+Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
+Particularly, we will be paying attention to Comfort Systems USA's ROE today.

 How Is ROE Calculated?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Comfort Systems USA is: